How to watch the Saw movies in order

 Where to watch: Amazon Prime, and Apple TV+

 The latest chapter of Saw is Spiral, the Chris Rock-fronted spin-off about a copycat Jigsaw.
-Samuel L Jackson joins the franchise as well.
+Samuel L. Jackson joins the franchise as well.
 Darren Lynn Bousman, who directed Saw 2, Saw 3, and Saw 4, helms the film, which mostly serves to give us a brand new Jigsaw, who outwits and outsmarts everyone to maximum bloody results.
-We’ll have to wait for Saw 10 to see what other terrors await.

 Saw movies in order: Jigsaw